 Recovering from a life of sexual assault and domestic violence is difficult for any woman with many never finding their way out of such tragedy.
 Davis recently told Front Runner New Jersey that without judgment she understands that difficulty because she’s been there herself.

 Her book “Her Eyes of Awareness” bares all on paper her experience and her turn to embracing faith as her way of finding a new life.
-The Agape Water International Safe Haven (AWISH) a nonprofit she founded in 2017, is not connected with the book but is also born out of her personal experiences.
+Agape Water International Safe Haven (AWISH) is a nonprofit she founded in 2017.
+Although not connected with the book, it is also born out of her personal experiences.